dperique/termi-chat/README.md

   * Use the "resend" command to just resend your current conversation (this allows you to try what you just asked to a different model).
 * Costs are tracked and shown in real-time so you know much you've spent.
+* Now supports models hosted on [openrouter.ai](openrouter.ai).
+That's a lot of models!
 * Save and load your conversation so you can have a longer term conversation
   * Conversations are simple json so you can add/remove to/from more easily
   * Conversations are plain text which means you can archive and search them